marcomaddy1982/Wire_RFC_UI_Refactorin_Phase1/RFC_UI_Refactoring.md

     - [Top-Dowm and Bottom-Up for wire-ios Refactoring](#top-dowm-and-bottom-up-for-wire-ios-refactoring)
   - [Refactoring Part 1: AppRoot Routing](#refactoring-part-1-approot-routing)

+## Goal of the RFC

+The goals of the RFC are the following:

+  - Highlight and analyze the technical debts and weaknesses of the **wire-ios** project.
+  - Propose refactoring approches to follow during the process.
+  - Propose a technical solution that could be applyed to all the modules of the **wire-ios** project (**VIPER**)
+  - Propose a technical solution for the first phase of the refactoring: **APP Routing**.

 ## Introduction

 At the top of the hierarchy in the [dependencies graph](https://github.com/wireapp/wire-ios/wiki) of the iOS application there is the **wire-ios** layer, which represents the user interface layer of the app.
 At the time when the UI layer started to be implemented the **Model-View-Controller** pattern (also known as `Massive-View-Controller`) was a widely used design pattern for architecting software applications.
 In fact Cocoa applications were centered around **MVC** and many of Apple's frameworks are impregnated by the pattern.